 What Does Ethical Hacking Mean?

 Think of hackers as detectives, not criminals.
 Ethical hackers, like CEH-certified professionals, use their skills and knowledge for good.
-They have permission to simulate cyberattacks to identify system and network before malicious hackers exploit them.
+They have permission to simulate cyberattacks to identify system and network vulnerabilities before malicious hackers exploit them.
 This proactive approach helps organisations strengthen their defences and protect sensitive information.

 Everything You Need to Know About CEH

-CEH certification focuses on several cybersecurity fields of study, such as assessing vulnerabilities and penetration testing.
+- CEH Focus: CEH certification focuses on several cybersecurity fields of study, such as assessing vulnerabilities and penetration testing.

-Your role as a CEH includes identifying and analysing weaknesses in systems and networks before attackers can exploit them.
+- Vulnerability Assessment: Your role as a CEH includes identifying and analysing weaknesses in systems and networks before attackers can exploit them.
 The certification teaches suitable methods for vulnerability scanning, patch management and risk assessment.

-The CEH certification helps you understand the thought process and tools hackers use to penetrate systems and discover vulnerabilities ethically.
+- Ethical Hacking Methodologies: The CEH certification helps you understand the thought process and tools hackers use to penetrate systems and discover vulnerabilities ethically.
 CEH also emphasises responsible hacking practices within legal and ethical boundaries.

 How to Become a CEH?

-You can train for the CEH certification exam in various ways, including the official EC-Council training options with instructor-led online and in-person courses.
+- Training: You can train for the CEH certification exam in various ways, including the official EC-Council training options with instructor-led online and in-person courses.
 You can also use online and office resources, such as books, video tutorials, practice exams, and e-learning platforms, to prepare for the CEH exam.
 Lastly, you can self-study using the EC-Countil’s official study materials and other resources, but stay disciplined and dedicated.

-Register for the CEH exam through the EC-Council’s website or authorised testing centres.
+- Exam: Register for the CEH exam through the EC-Council’s website or authorised testing centres.
 You will pay the required fee, which may vary depending on your location and chosen testing format.
 Ensure you’re well-prepared for the exam and utilise your study materials well to get the best knowledge.

-The CEH exam is a 4-hour, 125-question multiple-choice format.
+- The CEH exam is a 4-hour, 125-question multiple-choice format.
 Be sure to arrive well-rested and equipped with proper identification.
 Manage your time effectively and carefully read and analyse each question before answering.

-Continuous learning keeps your skills sharp and relevant, opening doors to career advancement and demonstrating your commitment to professional development in the cybersecurity field.
+- Continuous learning keeps your skills sharp and relevant, opening doors to career advancement and demonstrating your commitment to professional development in the cybersecurity field.
 Remember, consistent effort, adequate preparation, and staying updated are crucial to achieving your goal of a successful CEH.

 CEH Exam